awsdocs/amazon-rekognition-developer-guide/doc_source/API_FaceRecord.md

 # FaceRecord<a name="API_FaceRecord"></a>

-Object containing both the face metadata \(stored in the back\-end database\) and facial attributes that are detected but aren't stored in the database\.
+Object containing both the face metadata \(stored in the backend database\), and facial attributes that are detected but aren't stored in the database\.

 ## Contents<a name="API_FaceRecord_Contents"></a>